-He’s still explaining about how Aztec heaven is named after him and how the souls of the dead are his sacred domain, when you gratefully notice that you’re being summoned by a mermaid to bring her a seafood platter.
+He’s still explaining about how Aztec heaven is named after him and how the souls of the dead are his sacred domain when you gratefully notice that you’re being summoned by a siren to bring her a seafood platter.

 Afro-Caribbean Water Gods

 Mami Wata — Goddess of Water

 - Realms: Water

 - Fun Fact: Her followers consume talcum powder to prepare themselves prior to worshipping at her altar

 This water goddess is unique in several ways.
 She’s the only deity at the party who still has a large active following among humans — for the past 500 years, altars have popped up all over Africa, Brazil, the Caribbean, and the United States, all for her.